fbpx Alison Stephens - Haileybury

 A talented musician

 Alison Stephens was born in Bickley in the county of Kent in 1970.
-A talented mandolin player, she began learning the instrument before she was in her teens; later moving on to play the instrument most notably in a number of film scores.
+A talented mandolin player, she began learning the instrument before she was in her teens; later moving on to play the instrument most notably in many film scores.

 Early career